 While we are grateful that many of those bad bills never reached the Governor’s desk, we are discouraged that good bills, like the Solar Jobs and Energy Freedom Act, never made it out of Committee.

-One piece of net metering legislation likely to pass is HB219.
+One piece of net metering legislation that did pass is HB219.
 MREA initially supported this bill, stressing the importance of grandfathering net metering customers under any future changes to the credit rate for energy they provide to the grid.
 HB219 ensures that current net metering customers are grandfathered for the life of their systems, an important promise to keep.
 However, the bill then took an unfortunate turn, with an amendment that moved the deadline for a net metering cost-benefit study from 1% of NorthWestern’s sales to a firm date of April 1, 2018.
 Setting a percentage trigger is how most states and grid experts have approached the question of when to evaluate net metering.
 In fact, 1% would have been at the low end of the percentage grid experts recommend.
 Instead, the bill passed with the April 2018 amendment included.
 While this is not the outcome we had hoped for, we look forward to working with the Public Service Commission and the utility to ensure the study is conducted in a valid and trustworthy manner.

 Finally, we were disappointed by the tabling of House Bill 504, the “Solar Jobs and Energy Freedom Act.”
 We worked hard to recruit bipartisan co-sponsors for this proactive legislation.
 Despite the support of dozens of citizens testifying, hundreds attending a rally in the capitol, and thousands submitting comments, this bill died on a tie vote in the House Energy Committee.
 Other proactive bills such as HB34 (a modest net-metering system size cap increase for government entities) met a similar fate in committee.